 10 years of betting on Rust and what I’m looking forward to next.

-I wrote my first line of Rust in June 2015, a month after Rust 1.0 landed.
+I wrote my first line of Rust in June 2015, a month after the buzz of Rust 1.0 landing.
 Coming from C, Python, and JavaScript, I never looked back.
-Two Rust-based startups and over 500k lines of Rust later, here are some reflections on the milestone.
+Two Rust-based startups and 500k lines of Rust later, here are some reflections on the milestone.

 The early days were painful